MrBenGriffin/hex9/examples/examples.md

 Using the series of plate carree images retrieved in ex0075, this example now generates the relevant half-hexagon for each address, then using the relevant image as a sample source, generates the half-tile represented by the hexagon and it's mode.
+This could be authored better, but is reasonably straightforward to understand.

+The population examples (pr000) are probably more useful now.

+### ex0080_london
+This should do something!

 ### ex0090_smp_grid
 This demonstrates using a plate carree image as a sample source.